code-312/ceic-jekyll/pages/privacy-policy.md

-    of third parties to whom the personal information was sold, if applicable;</p></li><li><p>deletion of your personal information; and</p></li><li><p>an opt out of having your personal information disclosed or sold to third parties.</p></li></ul><p><br>To submit a request, please contact us at: info@cannabisequityil.org, or complete the <a href="" title=""><em>web form located here</em></a><em>. </em>To verify your identity when you submit a request, we will match the identifying information you provide us to the personal information we have about you.
+    of third parties to whom the personal information was sold, if applicable;</p></li><li><p>deletion of your personal information; and</p></li><li><p>an opt out of having your personal information disclosed or sold to third parties.</p></li></ul><p><br>To submit a request, please contact us at: <a href="mailto: info@cannabisequityil.org" title="">info@cannabisequityil.org</a>, or complete the <strong><em>web form located here</em></strong><em>. </em>To verify your identity when you submit a request, we will match the identifying information you provide us to the personal information we have about you.
 If you have an account with us, we will also verify your identity through our existing authentication practices for your account.</p><p>We will not be required to comply with your request to delete your personal information if it is necessary for us to maintain your personal information in order to:</p><ul><li><p>complete the transaction for which the personal information was collected, provide a good or service requested by you, or reasonably anticipated within the context of our ongoing business relationship with you, or otherwise perform a contract between you and us;</p></li><li><p>detect security incidents, protect against malicious, deceptive, fraudulent, or illegal activity; or prosecute those responsible for that activity;</p></li><li><p>debug